Theme

 Language-driven control posture

-The notable angle is the attempt to make natural-language workflows central to how physical systems are directed.
+The project tries to make natural-language workflows central to how physical systems are directed.

 Availability